Mother Takes a Vacation

 Mother Takes a Vacation (Swedish: Mamma tar semester) is a 1957 Swedish comedy film directed by Schamyl Bauman and starring Gerd Hagman, George Fant and Karl-Arne Holmsten.
 It was shot at the Centrumateljéerna Studios in Stockholm.
 The film's sets were designed by the art director Nils Nilsson.

 Synopsis

 Sylvia returns to Sweden after several years abroad and is shocked to see how put-upon her sister Karin is by her husband and children, who treat her like a housekeeper.
-She persuades her to take a vacation in Stockholm to live a little.
+She persuades her to take a vacation with her in Stockholm to live a little and awaken her spouse and children to what she is to the family.